dsbrown1331/LfD-NLP/README.md

 ```

 TODO:

--I have some basic test scripts for a hard coded world.
+I have some basic test scripts for a hard coded world.
 Need to make them automatically generate objects in good positions according to a desired spatial relationship.